 The enormous savings of using biological treatment would free up major resources better spent on needed improvements in health care for the long term effects of chlorodibenzodioxins rather than on soil remediation.

 Other research has provided anecdotal evidence of dioxin biodegradation, but the data from these studies often is limited due to the high cost of chemical analysis, and the variance of the data is high due to inherent variations in soil sampling and extraction methods.
 One data point using 3 replicates cost about $1,000 for the Da Nang study.
 This limitation adds a layer of complexity to interpreting anecdotal results, which may rely on lower quality analytical results.
 The current research presents statistically reliable evidence that bioremediation will work for Agent Orange and dioxin residues.
-It may be too late to affect remedy selection for Da Nang, but two other former air bases and an estimated 26 smaller sites still need to be remediated.
-There is enormous potential value in research enabling a low-tech process, which can be conducted with local labor and moderate amount of outside funding.
+In fact, once their relationship is established, it may be feasible to analyze for Agent Orange herbicides rather than dioxin as an operational measure of progress, which would reduce analytical costs dramatically.
+It may be too late to affect remedy selection for Da Nang, but remediation is still needed at 2 other former air bases and an estimated 26 smaller sites.

 Bioremediation also provides significant savings in greenhouse gas emission during treatment over thermal treatment, because the treatment focuses on mineralization of specific pollutants, rather than on burning the organic carbon bound tightly to the native soil.
 In fact, the microbial degradation process sequesters much of the available carbon into cell mass, which is then bound in the soil for a long time.

-Publication of this research is expected to lead to more development, through field application, of a cost-effective solution to a serious environmental problem.
-Several additional bioremediation project papers are included to enlighten the interested reader.
-These technologies have gained a great deal of respect as they have become more cost-effective in practice.
+Publication of this research is expected to lead to more development, through field application, of a cost-effective solution to a serious environmental problem..

 Fullscale Removal of PCP from Pringle Post and Pole Site - Resuts of Bioremediation Cleanup in Pringle, South Dakota